supermemo-wiki/SuperMemo.Wiki/learning/incremental-reading.md

 title: Incremental Reading
 description: An extremely enjoyable method of massive learning
 published: true
-date: 2020-12-20T19:47:26.989Z
+date: 2020-12-24T08:56:12.808Z
 tags:
-editor: undefined
+editor: markdown
 dateCreated: 2020-12-12T18:05:35.512Z
 ---

 # Principles

-**Incremental Reading (IR)** is a technique for organizing learning in a way that encourages *variety of studying material*.
+**Incremental Reading (IR)** is a technique for organizing learning in a way that encourages *variety of studying material* and *iterative problem solving*.
 By contrast, traditional reading involves a linear process of reading a single topic for extended periods of time.

 In the context of this wiki, **material** designates any sort of media through which learning can be achieved.
 Some example of material include: books, web articles, videos, podcasts, etc.